BRITISH ASSOCIATION OF HIRUDOTHERAPY

 Leeches usually stay attached at a truly congested site for between 15 and 90 minutes, depending on the health problems of a patient.
 Individual leeches can only be used once (as they are “single use only biological needles”).
 The used leech is then disposed of in a container with special disinfectant solution and subsequently destroyed by cremation, undertaken by the specially approved the UK Medical Waste Company (as a BAH contractor).
 The leech is never used twice, in accordance with epidemiological hygienic sanitary requirements.

 Once the leech has detached, the bite wound should be covered with a sterile bandage and an absorbent dressing pack.
 When the pack is impregnated with blood, another may be applied or replaced by a new dry one.
 The sterile dressing could remain on for 24 hours, or less if bleeding ceases, after which a sterile plaster should be applied to the wound for one more day.
 Following the procedure it is not advised for the patient to take a bath, wash the application area or go to the swimming pool for two days.
-During this remedy using medicinal leeches the effect of some medicines is increased, thus it is important to inform the leech therapy consultant & hirudo practitioner of any medical conditions and medication in use.
+During this procedure the effect of some medicines is increased, thus it is important to inform the leech therapy consultant & hirudo practitioner of any medical conditions and medication in use.
 During the leech treatment alcohol abuse, drug use, taking herbaceous or biologically active preparations is not recommended.
 If the patient does not feel any health improvement following the completed course of treatment, it is an indication that too few leeches were used; in which case the treatment should be repeated within 1-3 months with a larger amount of leeches (possibly also including leech products).

 IMPORTANT NOTE: In an effort to prevent infectious disease, do not experiment or try to use any other species of leech not offered by representatives of the British Association of Hirudotherapy [BAH], or indeed under any doubtful circumstances.
-A cheap price does not guarantee the quality of leeches, and especially does not guarantee adequate professional execution of the procedure.
+A cheap price does not guarantee the quality of leeches, and especially does not guarantee an adequate professional execution of the procedure.
 Therefore we are extremely concerned about leech quality and always confirm with our suppliers two main conditions:

 - When the leech was born and what was given as food, especially for the very last feeding?
 Also for how long and at what temperature the leech was on a forced starvation?

-- Whether they could provide identical weight/size leeches?
+- Whether they could provide identical weight/ size leeches?

 Leech allergies arise very rarely.
 In the case of a patient’s concern of their susceptibility to allergy, a biological test can be performed prior to any treatment.
 This test consists of a single leech application at the lower back area.
 If the person is allergic to the substances contained in the leech saliva, it will appear obvious within 2-3 minutes (at which time the leech would be detached immediately).
 A later allergic reaction, which could appear after about 12 hours, usually passes by itself and does not cause serious health problems.
-Any unclear questions about health changes should be addressed directly to the leech therapy consultant & hirudo practitioner, as only the healer possessing specialist knowledge of (QC) can adequately assess patient’s condition and advise how patient should proceed according to the condition.
+Any unclear questions about health changes should be addressed directly to the leech therapy consultant & hirudo practitioner, who possessing specialist knowledge of (RMMLR) can adequately assess patient’s condition and advise how patient should proceed according to the condition.